bentoml/BentoML/docs/source/guides/aws_sagemaker_end-to-end_workflow.rst

 The second step of this tutorial is model training.
 We will be using the IMDB movie review dataset to create a sentiment analysis model which contains 25K positive and negative movie reviews each.

 Below is the model summary.
-Please checkout :code:'bentoml/gallery/end-to-end-sagemaker-depoyment' for more details on model training.
+Please check `here <https://nbviewer.jupyter.org/github/bentoml/gallery/blob/master/end-to-end-sagemaker-deployment/MovieReview-sagemaker-deployment.ipynb>`_ for more details on model training.

 .. code-block:: python